leanprover-community/blog/posts/lte-examples.md

 ## Comparison with `Hom`

-TODO: Add example for the isomorphism of functors (it's used in the next example).

 In degree zero `Ext' 0 X Y` is isomorphic to the usual Hom functor, as expected.
 ```lean
 example (X Y : 𝓐) : Ext' 0 (op X) Y ≅ AddCommGroup.of (X ⟶ Y) :=